raphjaph/hotcertification/README.md

-# HotCertification: A distrbuted Certificate Authority
+# HotCertification: A distributed Certificate Authority

 A byzantine fault-tolerant state machine replication algorithm and threshold signature scheme that in conjunction perform the basic functionalities of a Certificate Authority (CA).
 It adds these layers of complexity in order to be more resilient against process failures and malicious attacks.